jackey525/cdnmonitor/README.md

 # cdnmonitor
-detect 3 times with all connections in 2 seconds
+detect 3 times with all connections in 3 seconds and record the response time to kibana